 - Sheree’s Dog Rescue (In Texas but allows outside state adoptions)

-Like any living creature, there are health-related factors to take into consideration, and the adorable Schnoodle is no expectation.
-There are a few health issues that can be related to the Schnoodle breed, but this does not mean that they are automatically born with these issues.
-The average lifespan of a Schnoodle is 10-15 long joy-filled years.
+A few health issues can be related to the Schnoodle breed, but this does not mean they are automatically born with them.

-- Progressive Retinal Atrophy: This disease is when the cells in a dog’s eye become deteriorated over time and eventually leading to blindness.
-Unfortunately there is no cure or treatment for this disease, but fortunately for dogs with this disease, they are still fairly functional and but of course loving companions.
+- Progressive Retinal Atrophy: This disease is when the cells in a dog’s eye deteriorate over time and eventually lead to blindness.

 Why the Schnoodle might not be the dog for you

-- The Schnoodle can be quite clingy, needing to be by your side and the center of attention almost all the time.
-If you are the only one in your household and you are gone frequently, this may cause a dilemma.
+- The Schnoodle can be quite clingy, needing to be by your side and the center of attention almost always.
+If you are the only one in your household and are gone frequently, this may cause a dilemma.
 Lots of love and attention is required for these little guys!

-- If you don’t want to have a dog that you have to be very detail-oriented and take care of a more high-maintenance coat, this may not be the best fit for you.
+- If you don’t want to have a dog with a high-maintenance coat that needs plenty of brushing and combing every day, this may not be the best fit for you.

-- These little guys can also be prone to separation anxiety and can’t be left alone for long periods of time, this won’t be good for the pup’s health and most likely not good for the life of your throw pillows or garbage can.
+- These little guys can also be prone to separation anxiety and can’t be left alone for long periods of time.
+If you work long hours and are away from home often, a Schnoodle might not be right for you.

-- The Schnoodle is a mid-high energy dog.
-If you’re looking for a dog to lay around with all day, the Schoodle is not a good option and you might want to search for low energy dogs instead.
+- The Schnoodle is a medium to high-energy dog.
+If you’re looking for a dog to lay around with all day, the Schoodle is not a good option, and you might want to search for low-energy dogs instead.

 Should you get a Schnoodle?

-Yes, most Schnoodles are small dogs although you can get large Schnoodles as long as the parent breeds are a Giant Schnauzer and a Standard Poodle.
+Yes, most Schnoodles are small dogs, although you can get Giant Schnoodles.
+Giant Schnoodles have a Giant Schnauzer and a Standard Poodle for parents.

 Schnoodles do not shed very much—if any—dog hair.